Gambell Airport

 Gambell Airport is a public airport located in Gambell, a city in the Nome Census Area of the U.S. state of Alaska.
 The airport is owned by the state.

 Facilities

 Gambell Airport covers an area of 200 acre which contains one asphalt and concrete paved runway (16/34) measuring 4,500 x 96 ft (1,372 x 29 m).

 Airlines and destinations

-As of February 2025, Gambell Airport (IATA: GAM), located on St. Lawrence Island in Alaska, is served by Bering Air, which operates flights to the following destinations:
+As of March 2026, Gambell Airport (IATA: GAM), located on St. Lawrence Island in Alaska, is served by Bering Air, which operates flights to the following destinations:

-Nome (OME): Approximately 50 minutes flight time.
+Nome (OME): About 50 minutes flight time.

-Savoonga (SVA): Approximately 15 minutes flight time.
+Savoonga (SVA): About 15 minutes flight time.

 These routes are currently the only scheduled passenger services available at Gambell Airport.